+We have all heard myths about UV Rays.
 We all have been on one of those long summer road trips where the sun is shining so hard you need to pull down the visor.

 We have also faced cold and bitter winters and had to shovel heavy snow while the sun shines brightly into our eyes.

 And in those moments the sun is just as capable of creating skin damage.
 Many believe that you are protected from UV rays inside of a car due to treated glass, or that you cannot get a sunburn in the Winter.
 Unfortunately, this not always the case.